happygiraffe/jslint4java/README.txt

 * the problem that was found

 You may also use the jar as an ant task.
 The quickest way to get started is to drop it in ~/.ant/lib.
-See JSLintTask in the javadoc for more details.
+See docs/ant.html for more details.

 NB: The packaged jar file includes a builtin version of rhino (a JavaScript engine).
 If this causes trouble, you may wish to download standalone versions